gilesknap/maaspower/README.rst

 Releases       https://github.com/gilesknap/maaspower/releases
 ============== ==============================================================

-This project implements MAAS power control to machines that do not already have a BMC type supported by MAAS.
+This project implements MAAS power control for machines that do not already have a BMC type supported by MAAS.
 It uses webhooks to control any number of remote switching devices that can power cycle such machines.